mmamontx/ja2-stracciatella-mp/README.md

     - Do the connection and auto-hiring earlier - before the laptop is open.
     - Verify successful connection before changing gConnected on client side.
     - Handle server disconnection on client side.
-    - Refactor and sync with JA2 Stracciatella master.

 Things worth mentioning and "dark knowledge":